Prime Minister of Singapore

-The prime minister of Singapore is the head of government of the Republic of Singapore.
-The president appoints the prime minister, a Member of Parliament (MP) who in their opinion, is most likely to command the confidence of the majority of MPs.
-The incumbent prime minister is Lee Hsien Loong, who took office on 12 August 2004.
+The prime minister of Singapore is the head of government of Singapore.
+The president appoints the prime minister on the advice and consent of the Cabinet of Singapore.
+The incumbent prime minister is Lawrence Wong, who took office on 15 May 2024.

 Singapore is modelled after the Westminster system.
-The prime minister only governs with the confidence of the majority in Parliament; as such, the prime minister typically sits as a Member of Parliament (MP) and leads the largest party or a coalition of parties.
-In practice, the prime minister is the leader of the political party with the majority number of elected MPs.
+The prime minister only governs with the confidence of the majority in Parliament; as such, the prime minister typically sits as a member of Parliament (MP) and leads the largest party or a coalition of parties.
+In practice, the prime minister is the leader of the majority party in Parliament.

 History

-The office of Prime Minister succeeded the office of Chief Minister in 1959 after Singapore had attained self-governance from the United Kingdom, as the State of Singapore, with Lee Kuan Yew being sworn in as the first prime minister on 5 June 1959.
+The office of prime minister succeeded the office of chief minister in 1959 after Singapore had attained self-governance from the United Kingdom, as the State of Singapore, with Lee Kuan Yew being sworn in as the first prime minister on 5 June 1959.

-With respect to Singapore's autonomous status in the Malaysia Agreement, the title of prime minister remained unchanged after Singapore's merger with Malaya, Sarawak and North Borneo to form Malaysia in 1963, despite the existence of the prime minister of Malaysia for the entire federation of which Singapore was briefly a part of.
+Concerning Singapore's autonomous status in the Malaysia Agreement, the title of prime minister remained unchanged after Singapore's merger with Malaya, Sarawak and North Borneo to form Malaysia in 1963, despite the existence of the prime minister of Malaysia for the entire federation of which Singapore was briefly a part.

 Following the independence of Singapore in 1965, the office of Prime Minister was retained, with the president of Singapore becoming a ceremonial head of state.
 In 1991, amendments to the Constitution of Singapore vested executive powers in the presidency, along with discretionary veto powers over the government.
 The Constitution also vests "general direction and control of the government" in the Cabinet, with the president almost always bound to act on the advice of the Cabinet or any minister acting under the Cabinet authority.
 Thus, in practice, most of the actual work of governing is done by the prime minister and Cabinet.

 Under Article 26(4)(a) of the Constitution of Singapore, the prime minister may appoint a Cabinet minister, subject to presidential approval, as acting prime minister if the prime minister is on medical leave, away from Singapore or is granted a leave of absence under Article 32 of the Constitution.
-The deputy prime minister or senior minister will usually become the acting prime minister, but any Cabinet minister may be appointed to the role.
+The deputy prime minister or senior minister will usually become the acting prime minister.
+Still, any Cabinet minister may be appointed to the role.